usnistgov/FIPS201/_FIPS201/frontend.md

 A PIV Card SHALL incorporate at least one security feature at inspection level 1 or inspection level 2.
 Federal departments and agencies are strongly encouraged to incorporate additional security features and to include all three inspection levels.

-Incorporation of security features SHALL:
+Incorporation of security features SHALL

 - be in accordance with durability requirements;
 - be free of defects, such as fading and discoloration;